 3. The sales reps who stopped emailing

-Before: a marketing ops lead at an AI-first B2B company fields 15 or more messages a day from sales reps.
-"Has this person been approved?
+Before: The person who owns the event fields a steady stream of Slack messages from sales reps.
+"Has this account registered?
 Is she on the waitlist?"
-Each message required opening the platform, checking the record, and responding manually.
+Each one meant opening the platform, checking the record, and typing the answer back.

 4. Scalable content